 The General Secretary said the appointments should be done with recourse to the respective Regional Executive Committees in pursuance to Article 6 of the party constitution.

-– The Constituency Financial Secretary shall be someone who has a Finance or Accounting background to be able to help the elected constituency treasurer (who may not have such background) in the preparation of Financial Statement and keeping Financial Records of the party at the constituency level.
+The criteria– The Constituency Financial Secretary shall be someone who has a Finance or Accounting background to be able to help the elected constituency treasurer (who may not have such background) in the preparation of Financial Statement and keeping Financial Records of the party at the constituency level.

 – The Constituency Communications Officer shall be someone who is able to effectively communicate the party’s stance on issues and also communicate the party/government’s policies and programmes in the media and beyond.